jilavsky/SAXS_IgorCodeDocs/docs/source/Installation.rst

   #.
 If you check "Include beta releases" you can also pick master - "master" is a current latest update committed to depository.
 My intention is to commit only code which works, but, well, it may be untested or being developed.
 Check wiki on Github page https://github.com/jilavsky/SAXS_IgorCode/wiki for release notes.
 It may give you an idea what has been changed.

 Keep in mind that you need xop support for the bit versions (32bit or 64bit) versions of Igor you are using!
 Do not forget to install them.

+**Igor 7.08 obsolete version no more maintained.**

+Follow above instructions for Igor Pro 8 using Installer version 1.10: https://github.com/jilavsky/SAXS_IgorInstaller/blob/master/Igor_GitHub/GHInstaller_IrenaNika_v1.10.pxp?raw=true BUT install version denoted as **February2020**, that is the last Igor Pro 7 tested version.
+Even that one has some limitations on Igor Pro 7.08 compared to Igor Pro 8.03 and higher.

 **Igor 6.37 32bit version = obsolete version no more maintained.**